kYroL01/WIFSS/README.md

 `disconnect <idClient> ['-1' = all]`
 `exit`
 `stop`
 `clear`

-### Additional content
+### Additional notes

-1. You can try the system by connecting your client to your local server with `localhost` or `local` as address, once the server is running and listening.
+1. You can try the system by connecting your client to a local server with `localhost` as address, once the server is running and listening.

-2. No data are saved by server, just a bridge between clients.
+2. No data are saved by server, it's just a "bridge" between clients.